entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 See [this tutorial](../../tutorials/backend-developers/generate-microservices-and-micro-frontends.md) for more details.

 ### Prepare and Publish a Bundle
 Use the publication system (pbs) to assemble your Entando project into a bundle that can be loaded into Kubernetes.
-You'll need your github credentials, a github repository to hold your bundle artifacts, and Docker Hub account or organization.
+You'll need your github credentials, a github repository to hold your bundle artifacts, and a Docker Hub account or organization.
 1. Initialize the bundle directory
 ``` sh
 ent prj pbs-init